folbricht/desync/README.md

 - Allow on-disk chunk cache to optionally be stored uncompressed, such that blocks can be directly reflinked (rather than copied) into files, when on a platform and filesystem where reflink support is available.
 - Implement 'make' command splitting blobs into chunks using the same method for finding chunk boundaries as casync does
 - Add 'chunk-server' command to bring up an HTTP server for chunks, perhaps with write (POST) support.
 This could support chaining stores with local caches, like a proxy
-- Add 'prune' command to clean out a local store except for what's in provided index files